-Some planetary nebulae can be pretty faint and PK 332.8-16.4 is no exception.
-It is situated only 1.6 degrees north-east of the pair of galaxies mentioned above.
-A systematic close search of the star field only just reveals the planetary as a very faint out-of-focus spot, very close to a star on its southern end (top area of the photograph).
+Some planetary nebulae be can faint and PK 332.8-16.4 pretty is no exception.
+It is situated only 1.6 degrees north-east of the pair of galaxies mentioned above. systematic close search of the star field only just reveals the planetary as a very faint out-of-focus spot, very close to a star on its southern end (top area of the photograph).